walcht/neovim-unity/README.md

 ## Installation

-This Installation guide targets **Linux distributions**.
-A guide on how to properly set this for Windows(and MacOS) is yet to be provided.
+This Installation guide targets both **Linux distributions** and **Windows 10/11**.
+A guide on how to properly set this for MacOS is yet to be provided.

 Neovim installation commands on: